pi-apps/pi-platform-docs/ads.md

 }
 ```

+#### Enabling Loading Banner Ads

+You can enable Loading Banner Ads from Developer Portal.
+Go to `https://develop.pinet.com` in Pi Browser and find the application you'd like to enable Loading Banner Ads for.
+Go to **Dev Ad Network** menu item and select **Settings**.
+From there toggle the **Enable Loading Banner Ads** option.
+You can disable it anytime.

+Your app's ads-related settings are cached so to see the effect you might need to wait or reset Pi Browser to invalidate the cache.

 ### Advanced Usage

 While the examples from previous section are enough to have your application start displaying ads to your users, you might find yourself needing to perform additional actions like manually requesting ads or checking ads availability.